 This article highlights the need for an efficiently budgeted, differentiated approach to IoT.
 Further, it lists several key features of custom IoT solutions.
-Finally, the article stresses the importance of future-oriented approaches and presents the IoT platform Reswarm as an enabler of change.
+Finally, the article stresses the importance of future-oriented approaches and presents the IoT development platform by Record Evolution as an enabler of change.

 Why plug-and-play may not be a good idea

 Easy plug-and-play solutions may sound ideal at first.
 Plug-and-play IoT provides a simple, open language for manufacturers to interact with their IoT devices.
-You can add IoT devices and device functionalities to cloud solutions without writing embedded code.
+You can add devices and IoT device functionalities to cloud solutions without writing embedded code.
 But what will happen with your plug-and-play solution next year?
 For the most part, plug-and-play offerings are inflexible.
-They cannot withstand the pace of innovation and are not suitable for the long term as you cannot build on them.
+They cannot withstand the pace of innovation.
+Also, they are not suitable for the long term as you cannot build on them.
 Plug and play usually lack hindsight and neglect the realities of a specific situation.

 What makes a good custom IoT solution?